ramonfe/ramonfe/README.md

 </p>

 # [Bookworm - iOS App](https://github.com/ramonfe/100DaysOfSwiftUI/tree/main/Bookworm)
-App to keep permanent record of books readed by the user, allows to add and delete book and details as: book name, author, genre with a beatifull pictures, a user eview and a graphic rate of stars.
-This was a project for a tutorial using CoreData; additionaly I added validations to not allow blank values, a button to hide keyboard when finish typing and additional field as creation date.
+App to keep permanent record of books readed by the user, allows to add and delete book and details as: book name, author, genre with a beatifull pictures, a user review and rate selecting stars from 1 to 5.
+This was a project for a tutorial using CoreData; additionaly I added validations to not allow blank values, a button to hide keyboard to finish typing and additional field to local database (coredata) as creation date and others.

 ##### Stack Used: SwiftUI, CoreData, Binding Properties, own view components